KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/Aeris Dad.md

 ---

 ##### Brief Summary
-Aeris's dad is a Sign of the Archer Human Zodiac and father of [[Aeris Aryndor]]
+Aeris's dad is a Sign of the Archer Human Zodiac and father of [[Aeris Arendor]]
 ##### Appearance

 ##### Personality